mean-cj/notepad-plus-plus-SCSS-Syntax-Highlighting-PlasticCodeWrap-Style/README.md

 How to use
 -------------------------

-To enable SCSS syntax highlighting: extends style : Plastic Code Wrap
+## To enable SCSS syntax highlighting / Plastic Code Wrap Style

 	>> In Notepad++ Click Language Menu
 	>> Select "Define your language"